willfurnass/sheffield_hpc/sharc/software/apps/R.rst

 This makes use of R's ``qbeta`` function.
 You can compile and run this on a worker node as follows.

-After connecting to ShARC, start an :ref:`interactive session <submit-interactive>` on a worker node and load a version of R: ::
+After connecting to ShARC, start an :ref:`interactive session <submit_interactive_sharc>` on a worker node and load a version of R: ::

    module load apps/R/3.5.1/gcc-4.8.5